-This year’s programme will focus on paper and print, enabling six young people from D&G will explore traditional techniques in printmaking.
-This programme will blur the lines between visual art and craft which reflects current contemporary practice and can open up interesting discussion around where the boundaries lie.
-The group will develop work along a theme of their choosing towards the creation of either a one-off hand printed artist book, which could be collaborative bringing together all the participants work into book form or a suite of prints which would be exhibited at the end of the programme.
+This year’s programme focused on paper and print, enabling six young people from D&G to explore traditional techniques in printmaking.
+This programme blurred the lines between visual art and craft which reflected current contemporary practice and opened up interesting discussion around where the boundaries lie.
+The group developed work along a theme of their choosing towards the creation of a a suite of prints which were exhibited at the end of the programme.

-This year the Modern Makers participants will work with three printmakers based in Dumfries & Galloway, rather than just one.
-Time will be split between each maker to allow the exploration of various printmaking techniques and approaches.
-Visits to other printmakers within the region will also take place, giving an insight into different practices.
+The Modern Makers participants worked with three printmakers based in Dumfries & Galloway, rather than just one.
+Time was split between each maker to allow the exploration of various printmaking techniques and approaches.
+Visits to other printmakers within the region also took place, giving an insight into different practices.

-The three lead artists are Hugh Bryden (specialising in linocut, drypoint and artist books), Pamela Grace (specialising in etching and lithography) and Colin Blanchard (specialising in screen printing and linocut).
+The three lead artists were Hugh Bryden (specialising in linocut, drypoint and artist books), Pamela Grace (specialising in etching and lithography) and Colin Blanchard (specialising in screen printing and linocut).

-The 2019 programme is funded by The Holywood Trust, the William Grant Foundation and Creative Scotland.
+The 2019 programme was funded by The Holywood Trust, the William Grant Foundation and Creative Scotland.